-Gather the ingredients for the scones.
+Gather the ingredients for our vegan pumpkin scones.
 You'll need all-purpose flour, vegan butter, baking powder, baking soda, salt, pumpkin spice, vanilla, pumpkin puree, brown sugar, applesauce, and almond milk.

-Rub in the butter until pea-sized clumps remain.
+- Rub in the butter until only pea-sized clumps remain.

-Bake the scones at 400 F for 14-18 minutes, or until their bases are browned.
+5. Place them on a large cookie sheet lined with parchment paper and bake at 400°F for 14-18 minutes, or until their bases are browned.

-Spoon the glaze over the cooled scones, leave it to set for about 10 minutes, then enjoy!
+7. Spoon the glaze over the cooled scones, and leave it to sit for about 10 minutes.

 - Use a blend of half whole wheat flour with half all-purpose flour.